DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/pipeline/edit.md

 ### Run the pipeline

-1. Click `Execute Now` on the transaction details page.
+1. Click `Run Now` on the transaction details page.
 In the pop-up dialog box, set the three string parameters defined in the prerequisites, and click `OK` to run the pipeline.

      <!--![]()screenshots-->